After a week at Easter Camp, Taïga and her class get back to Vulturu just in time for the annual Spring Fest.

 ‘Sure.’
 Taïga is happy to show how it works, and deftly she pulls up a map.

-Granny takes the tablet and points to where they live, ‘This is Transylvania.’
+Granny takes the tablet and points to where they live.
+‘This is Transylvania.’
 She squints a little, ‘Vulturu is so small you can’t see it, but it’s here… Somewhere… Well, China is far, far away from Romania.
-As I’m flying with Aeroflot, it will take me about 15 hours to get there, with a 4 hour stop in Moscow.’
-She shows Moscow in Russia on the map.
+As I’m flying with Aeroflot, it will take me about fifteen hours to get there, with a four hour stop in Moscow.’
+She shows where Moscow in Russia is on the map.

 ‘Will you take pictures, Granny?’